Preprints

 | 02 May 2023

 Status: this preprint was under review for the journal GChron.
-A revision for further review has not been submitted.
+A final paper is not foreseen.

 Technical Note: Pb-loss-aware Eruption/Deposition Age Estimation